 - Rum Recipe – use a pot still and get a fantastic rum

-Determining Final Alcohol content of Wash
+How To Determine Final Alcohol content of Sugar Wash!

 You can estimate the potential final alcohol content of the sugar wash by either measuring the specific gravity of the wash before fermentation is started or by using the calculator I’ve posted below.
 Just enter the amount of sugar and volume of water your using for the wash.